bryanlzl/InSTATgram/README.md

 - To work for stories and real-time scraping of InSTATgram live videos

 ## Disclaimer:
-Regarding InSTATgram's potential uses, I willleave it up to the user to make their own ethical judgments
+Regarding InSTATgram's potential uses, I'll leave it up to the user to make their own ethical judgments